avontd2868/hipaaDeId/README.md

 - Needs to run on a windows machine as it uses JNI to talk to a C++ library
 - Project built with Netbeans IDE
-- Assumes the de-idata software has already been installed and configured.
+- Assumes the DE-ID software has already been installed and configured.
 Install it to the C:\Program Files\DeID directory for the rest of this configuration to work.
 - Uses grails 1.3.7